molybdenum-99/reality/README.md

 =======

-**Reality** is a gem (in its early development stage) for easy and convenient recieving data on various real-life knowledge entities.
+**Reality** is a gem (in its early development stage) for easy and convenient receiving data on various real-life knowledge entities.
 It uses open data sources (only Wikipedia and DBPedia currently, but more of them planned) and makes data accessible to novices, experimentators and hobbyists.